aloretocornidez/workshops/markdown-workshop/LaTeX.md

+---
+id: LaTeX
+aliases: []
+tags: []
+---

 # $\LaTeX$

 ## What is $\LaTeX$?

-_Note_: The following sections of this parge are direct copies from the [LaTeX website](https://www.latex-project.org/about/).
+_Note_: The following sections of this page are direct copies from the [LaTeX website](https://www.latex-project.org/about/).

 LaTeX, which is pronounced «Lah-tech» or «Lay-tech» (to rhyme with «blech» or